VCGI/applications/cama-explorer-demo-msolve/readme.md

 ### File Structure

+There are 17 related tables in the NEMRC sample dataset, and 2 VCGI-created lookup tables, for a total of 19 objects.

 | File Name         | Role    | Description                                                                  |
 |-------------------|---------|------------------------------------------------------------------------------|
 | EXP_MAIN.json     | Master  | Contains the core record for every parcel (Ownership, Valuation, Site info). |